Never Sell Mineral Rights? Here are 7 reasons to sell mineral rights

 One more reason to sell mineral rights – Renewable Energy / Global Warming / Politics

 Putting the politics aside, one thing we can all agree on is that there is a finite amount of oil in the world.
 It may not occur in our lifetimes, but alternative fuel sources will be needed in the future.
 In addition to this, there is a large political movement related to global warming to find cleaner alternatives now.
 Whether you agree or disagree, there is a substantial amount of pressure moving against the oil and gas industry.
 The coal industry has already been decimated.
-Democratic presidential candidate Elizabeth Warren is proposing a ban on fracking.
-A growing number of politicians are against oil and gas.

 The only reason oil and gas continues to survive is because there is no legitimate economic alternative.
 Once a clean & economic solution is available (nuclear, etc), the oil and gas industry will no longer be needed in the same capacity as it is today and prices will plummet.
 This is not a question of if this shift will occur, it is when will this shift occur.
 While no one has the answer, we believe it’s coming sooner than later.

 At what point will clean and economic solutions cause oil and gas prices to plummet?
 We don’t know, but if you hold onto mineral rights long term that is the risk you are taking.

 For each individual the decision to sell mineral rights is a personal one.
 We would encourage you to strongly consider your options.
 The common advice to never sell mineral rights is not as relevant today as it was in the past.
 You may be holding onto an asset that is worth substantially less in the future.
 If you want to sell mineral rights we can help.
 Our goal is to help each mineral owner get maximum value when they sell mineral rights and ensure a smooth closing process.